Ever wanted to learn how to draw?

 Before and After

-This is an example of one of my students ‘Before’ and ‘After’ on my 6 week drawing course – this is the same mug drawn 6 weeks apart!
+This is an example of one of my students ‘Before’ and ‘After’ – this is the same mug drawn 6 weeks apart!

 It’s such a fantastic improvement on understanding light and shadow, if you notice in the ‘before’ the shadow is on the wrong side of the mug, but look at the ‘after’ and see how even the shadow of the handle has been keenly observed and the cast shadow is so dramatic it really feels like you could pick the cup up off the table – a real transformation!